How to Determine if Your Car Accident is Work Related

 It might seem apparent that some motor vehicle accidents are considered work-related.
 For example, people whose job entails driving are often entitled to workers’ compensation benefits when involved in an accident.
 But, not always.
 Let’s break it down.

 The Course of Employment: This is the first test of whether the motor vehicle accident is work-related.
 New Jersey law defines when employment commences.
 Someone could be considered to be in the course of their employment in the following circumstances:

 - Policemen, fireman, or first aid or rescue squad members responding to an emergency scene

-- Salesperson travelling from one customer location to another
+- Salesperson traveling from one customer location to another

-- Employee directed to travel for company business
+- The employee directed to travel for company business

 - Repair or service person visiting multiple job sites